oliworx/pdf2png-service/README.md

 The default port is 3001.

-The port can be changed with the environment variable $PORT
+The port can be changed with the environment variable $APP_PORT

 ## Usage
 Start the service: `npm start` or `node server.js` ,
-or to listen on another port: `PORT=8080 npm start`
+or to listen on another port: `APP_PORT=8080 npm start`

 If everything is OK there will appear a line like:
 _PDF2PNG Server listening on 3001 waiting for PDF data via POST requests_

 Now use a POST request to send a PDF file to the webservice:

-    curl --data-binary @myfile.pdf http://127.0.0.1:3000/ -o firstpage.png
+    curl --data-binary @myfile.pdf http://127.0.0.1:3001/ -o firstpage.png

 The first page of the input PDF file will be saved as `firstpage.png` .